 If you do not elect to continue your participation in the Health Care FSA through Extended Coverage, in most cases your participation in the program will end the last day of the month in which your active employment status changed.
 If you do elect to continue participation in the Health Care FSA through Extended Coverage, you will make after-tax monthly contributions to your Health Care FSA along with the administrative fee.
 This will allow you to receive reimbursements on eligible health care expenses incurred during your coverage period.
 Your Health Care FSA coverage will not be continued beyond the plan year in which the Extended Coverage qualifying event occurred.

 Dependent Care FSAs

 You cannot continue contributing to your Dependent Care FSA under Extended Coverage.
-You can, however, continue to request reimbursement for eligible expenses until you exhaust your account balance or your run-out period ends.
+You can, however, continue to request reimbursement for eligible expenses.

 Appeals

 To Appeal a Denied Dependent Care FSA Claim